Key events of the 20th century

-Following the 19th century, the 20th century changed the world in unprecedented ways.
-The World Wars sparked tension between countries and led to the creation of atomic bombs, the Cold War led to the Space Race and creation of space-based rockets, and the World Wide Web was created.
+The 20th century changed the world in unprecedented ways.
+The World Wars sparked tension between countries and led to the creation of atomic bombs, the Cold War led to the Space Race and the creation of space-based rockets, and the World Wide Web was created.
 These advancements have played a significant role in citizens' lives and shaped the 21st century into what it is today.

-Events in the 20th century
+Historic events in the 20th century

-The world at the beginning of the century
+World at the beginning of the century

+The new beginning of the 20th century marked significant changes.
+The 1900s saw the decade herald a series of inventions, including the automobile, airplane and radio broadcasting.
+1914 saw the completion of the Panama Canal.

+The Scramble for Africa continued in the 1900s and resulted in wars and genocide across the continent.
+The atrocities in the Congo Free State shocked the civilized world.

 From 1914 to 1918, the First World War, and its aftermath, caused major changes in the power balance of the world, destroying or transforming some of the most powerful empires.

 "The war to end all wars": World War I (1914–1918)

-The First World War (or simply WWI), termed "The Great War" by contemporaries, started in 1914 and ended in 1918.
-The war and by extension the century as a whole was ignited by the Assassination in Sarajevo of the Austro-Hungarian Empire's heir to the throne, Erzherzog Franz Ferdinand, by Gavrilo Princip of the organization "Young Bosnia," Bosnian Serbs' liberation movement.
-Bound by Slavic nationalism to help the small Serbian state, the Russians came to the aid of the Serbs when they were attacked.
-Interwoven alliances, an increasing arms race, and old hatreds dragged Europe into the war.
-The Allies, known initially as "The Triple Entente", comprised the British Empire, France, Italy, and Russia.
-Germany, Austria-Hungary, Bulgaria, and later the Ottoman Empire, were known as "The Central Powers".
+The First World War (or simply WWI), termed "The Great War" by contemporaries, started in July 1914 and ended in November 1918.
+The war was precipitated by the Assassination in Sarajevo of the Austro-Hungarian Empire's heir to the throne, Erzherzog Franz Ferdinand, by Gavrilo Princip, a member of the Young Bosnia liberation movement.
+After a period of diplomatic and military escalation known as the July Crisis, by the end of July 1914 two coalitions were at war: the Allies, comprised initially of the British Empire, France, and the Russian Empire; and the Central Powers, comprised initially of the German Empire and Austria-Hungary.

-The assassination of Franz Ferdinand started dramatic changes that would last for several decades into the 20th century, similar to how the 9/11 was the inciting incident of the 21st century.

 In 1917, Russia ended hostile actions against the Central Powers after the fall of the Tsar.
 The Bolsheviks negotiated the Treaty of Brest-Litovsk with Germany, although it was a huge cost to Russia.
 In the treaty, Bolshevik Russia ceded the Baltic states to Germany, and its province of Kars Oblast in the South Caucasus to the Ottoman Empire.
 It also recognized the independence of Ukraine.
 Although Germany shifted huge forces from the eastern to the western front after signing the treaty, it was unable to stop the Allied advance, especially with the entrance of American troops in 1918.